Radioisotope rocket: Technology development

 TRW maintained a fairly active development program known as Poodle from 1961 to 1965, and today the systems are still often known as Poodle thrusters.
 The name was a play on the larger systems being developed under Project Rover, which led to NERVA.
 In April 1965 they ran their testbed engine for 65 hours at about 1500 C, producing a specific impulse of 650 to 700 seconds (6.5 to 7 kN·s/kg).

+Thermal Thorium Rocket

+A recent proposal suggested the use of cascade-decaying isotopes in radioisotope rockets.
+These isotopes produce radioactive daughter products with much shorter half-lives than the parent isotope, allowing multiple successive decay events within the fuel material over a relatively short period of time.
+Several isotopes were proposed for such applications, including Thorium-228, Radium-228, Actinium-227, and Uranium-232.

+Because the decay chains release energy through several consecutive radioactive decays, these isotopes possess extremely high specific thermal power.
+For example, Thorium-228 produces approximately 180 W/g compared to approximately 0.54 W/g for Plutonium-238 used in current RTGs.
+The proposal suggested that this could enable significantly higher operating temperatures and potentially higher specific impulse than conventional radioisotope-based propulsion concepts.
+Operating temperatures approaching 3000 K were proposed using tungsten and thorium oxide ceramic structural components, which could also provide partial shielding against gamma radiation emitted by the decay chain.

+Due to the extremely high operating temperature, the proposal also suggested a "lightbulb" operating mode, in which heat transfer to the propellant would occur primarily through thermal radiation rather than direct thermal contact.
+The high emissivity and high-temperature stability of thorium oxide ceramics were considered advantageous for such a configuration.

 Photon pressure

 Even without an exhaust, the photon pressure of the energy emitted by a thermal source can produce thrust, although an extremely tiny amount.
 A famous example of spacecraft thrust due to photon pressure was the Pioneer anomaly, in which photons from the onboard radioisotope source caused a tiny but measurable acceleration of the Pioneer spacecraft.

 A similar phenomenon occurred on the New Horizons spacecraft; photons (thermal infrared) from the RTG, reflected from the spacecraft's antenna, produced a very small thrust which propelled the spacecraft slightly off course.